max1vol/emo-survaval-bot/Journal.md

 - Text-to-speech module (Kokoro) -- works!

 ## 2 June 2025
-- Change of plans: instead of Gemma "native audio", I'll use
+- Change of plans: instead of Gemma "native audio", I'll use ASR+TTS and LLM for text only
+- Experiments with Whisper-turbo

+## 3 June 2025
+- Trying to figure out how solar panel charging a batter would work
+- Realized that BOM does not include battery (!)
+- Got old Raspberry Pi 3, trying to setup 1B llama

+## 4 June 2025
+- Got Google Voice Kit (from my sister)
+- Experiemnting with voice input/output